genlin/CSS-content/manage admin roles.md

-# How to add or change Azure C-Administrator, Service Administrator and Account Administrator
+# How to add or change Azure Co-Administrator, Service Administrator and Account Administrator

 ## Summary
 This topic help you with the following task: